Cornus nuttallii

-Cornus nuttallii, the Pacific dogwood, western dogwood, or mountain dogwood, is a species of dogwood tree native to western North America.
+Cornus nuttallii, the Pacific dogwood, western dogwood, or mountain dogwood, is a species of dogwood native to western North America.
+The tree's name used by Hul'q'umi'num'-speaking nations is Kwi’txulhp.

 Description

 It is a small to medium-sized deciduous tree, reaching 6–23 m tall, often with a canopy spread of 6 m.
 Its habit varies based on the level of sunlight; in full sun it will have a short trunk with a crown as wide as it is tall, while under a canopy it will have a tapered trunk with a short, slender crown.
 The trunk attains 15-30 cm in diameter.
 The bark is reddish brown.

 The branches have fine hairs and the young bark is thin and smooth, becoming scale-like with ridges as it ages.

 The leaves are opposite, simple, oval, 5-13 cm long, and 3.8-7.1 cm broad.
 They are green with stiff, appressed hairs on top, and hairier and lighter on the bottom.
 They turn orange to purplish in autumn.

 The flowers are individually small and inconspicuous, 2-3 mm across, produced in a dense, rounded, greenish-white flower head 2 cm in diameter; the 4–8 large white 'petals' are actually bracts, each bract 4-7 cm long and broad, creating the appearance of a larger flower head.
 The flowers commonly bloom twice per season, once in the spring and again in late summer or early fall.

-The fruit is a compound pink-red or orange drupe about 1-1.5 cm long, in clusters containing 20–40 drupelets, each of which contains two seeds.
-They appear in September or October.
+Appearing in September or October, the fruit is a compound pink-red or orange drupe about 1-1.5 cm long.
+They are produced in clusters containing 20–40 drupelets, each of which contains two seeds.
+The fruits are unpalatable.